Hospice Billing

 Hospice Billing Instructions for Influenza, Pneumococcal and Hepatitis B Vaccines

-Medicare covers influenza virus, pneumococcal and hepatitis B vaccines in accordance to coverage requirements, when furnished by a hospice to those beneficiaries who request them, including those who have elected the hospice benefit.
-As of 10/1/2016, per CR 9052 for claims with an effective date of service on or after 10/1/2016, Medicare hospice providers may bill for vaccine services on institutional claims.
+Medicare covers influenza virus, pneumococcal and hepatitis B vaccines in accordance with coverage requirements, when furnished by a hospice to those beneficiaries who request them, including those who have elected the hospice benefit.

 Vaccine Coverage Requirements